Edward O'Hare: Early life

 Edward Henry "Butch" O'Hare was born in St. Louis, Missouri, the son of Selma Anna (Lauth) and Edward Joseph O'Hare.
 He was of Irish and German descent.
 Butch had two sisters, Patricia and Marilyn.
-When their parents divorced in 1927, Butch and his sisters stayed with their mother Selma in St. Louis while their father Edward moved to Chicago.
+When their parents divorced in 1927, Butch and his sisters stayed with Selma in St. Louis while Edward moved to Chicago.
 Butch's father was a lawyer who worked closely with Al Capone before turning against him and helping convict Capone of tax evasion.

 Butch O'Hare graduated from the Western Military Academy in 1932.
 The following year, he went on to the United States Naval Academy at Annapolis, Maryland.
-After he graduated and was commissioned as an ensign on June 3, 1937, he served two years on the battleship USS New Mexico.
-In 1939, he started flight training at NAS Pensacola in Florida, flying the Naval Aircraft Factory N3N-1 "Yellow Peril" and Stearman NS-1 biplane trainers, and later the advanced SNJ trainer.
+After O'Hare graduated and was commissioned as an ensign on June 3, 1937, he served two years on the battleship USS New Mexico.
+In 1939, O'Hare started flight training at NAS Pensacola in Florida, flying the Naval Aircraft Factory N3N-1 "Yellow Peril" and Stearman NS-1 biplane trainers, and later the advanced SNJ trainer.
 On the nimble Boeing F4B-4A, he trained in aerobatics as well as aerial gunnery.
-He also flew the SBU Corsair and the TBD Devastator.
+O'Hare also flew the SBU Corsair and the TBD Devastator.

-In November 1939, his father was shot and killed, most likely by Al Capone's gunmen.
-During Capone's tax evasion trial in 1931 and 1932, O'Hare's father had provided incriminating evidence which helped finally put Capone away.
+In November 1939, O'Hare's father was shot and killed, most likely by Al Capone's gunmen.
+During Capone's tax evasion trial in 1931 and 1932, Edward O'Hare had provided incriminating evidence which helped finally put Capone away.
 There is speculation that this was done to ensure that Butch got into the Naval Academy, or to set a good example; it certainly at least partly involved an attempt to distance himself from Capone's activities.
 Whatever the motivation, the elder O'Hare was shot and killed while driving his car a week before Capone was released from incarceration.